s7g4/rust-spacecan/README.md

 Rust SpaceCAN is a Rust workspace project implementing a CAN (Controller Area Network) protocol stack and firmware for embedded systems.
 It consists of two main crates:

 - `spacecan`: A no_std Rust library providing CAN frame encoding, decoding, and protocol services.
-- `spacecan-firmware`: Minimal firmware targeting STM32F4Discovery hardware, designed for simulation with Renode.
+- `spacecan-firmware`: Minimal firmware targeting STM32F4Discovery hardware implementation.
 - `spacecan-virtual`: Virtual implementation of SpaceCAN for testing and simulation.

 The project aims to provide a robust, embedded-friendly CAN protocol implementation with simulation support.